kubaparol/trenova/.ai/common/api-plan.md

 - Preferences must conform to the same validation rules as user profiles
 - User must be authenticated to create or manage training plans
 - Users can only access their own training plans

+### Password Change Validation

+- Current password must be provided and match the user's actual current password.
+- New password must meet the strength requirements (same as registration).
+- New password and confirmation must match.
+- User must be authenticated.

 ### Business Logic Implementation